Women in the Quran: Wife of Moses

-Moses's wife called Safura was the daughter of a Madyanite flockherder whom Moses met before he became a prophet.
+Moses's wife called Safura was the daughter of a Midianite flockherder whom Moses met before he became a prophet.
 The Madyanite flockherder allowed Moses and his daughter to wed in exchange for Moses performing eight to ten years of work.

 She is not mentioned by name in the Quran, but some qisas al-anbiya' identify her as Zipporah.
 Many of the details surrounding Moses's wife have been filled in throughout history.
 Contemporary Muslims see her as a righteous Muslim female because of her respect for the different gender spheres.
 When she first met Moses, she was getting water in public, but was afraid because it is typically a male domain.

 Asiyah, Wife of the Pharaoh

 The wife of the Pharaoh, known in some traditions as Asiyah, played a large role in Moses's life because she became his foster mother.
 She saved his life when she took him in and raised Moses from infancy in a household of non-believers while God watched over him.

 Of all the women in Moses's life, Pharaoh's wife is the subject of the greatest amount of interpretive literature.
 There is a large amount of emphasis on her as an example for the believers.
 Many think of her as a righteous woman because of her role in keeping Moses alive, as shown in Q 28:9.

 Additionally, Asiyah is praised because in Q 66: 11, which is dated into the late Medinan period, she prayed to God to build her a house in paradise and save her from her wicked husband, Pharaoh.

 Asiyah represents the ideal of virtue as one of the four most outstanding women of the world and one of the four "ladies of heaven" that include: Mary, the mother of Jesus; Khadija, Muhammad's wife; and Fatima, Muhammad's daughter.
-She married Pharaoh as a sacrifice for her people, but never consummated it.
+Asiyah married Pharaoh as a sacrifice for her people, but never consummated it.
 She died a martyr's death after the tyrannical Pharaoh had killed many of the believers in the palace and she tried to avenge their deaths.

 Ibn Kathir, part of the medieval tradition speaks of Pharaoh's wife as one of the prophet's "celestial wives".
 This is a supreme honor shared with the prophet's earthly wives and Mary.
 Asiyah is celebrated in the Islamic faith because she remained faithful to God even though her own husband, Pharaoh, thought of himself as God.
 She demonstrates a woman has the ability to exercise faith and believe in God, even against the wishes of a harsh husband.